Large Language Model as Token Compressor and Decompressor: Experiment

 \subsection{Conclusion.}

-In this paper, we propose a discretization method that integrates compression and generation into the same LLM, allowing the model to naturally compress long texts into variable-length, controllable, and interpretable Z-tokens before executing downstream tasks, achieving a maximum inference speedup of 3.4× and significant memory savings.
-Extensive experiments across multiple tasks have demonstrated the effectiveness of this "LLM speaks its own short language" approach, providing a novel perspective on text compression.
-Future work could focus on two key areas: first, designing a global Z-token coordination mechanism for long-range dependencies across windows; and second, making the compression process task-aware, preserving factual or argumentative structures as needed. {
+This paper proposes a discretization method that integrates compression and generation into one LLM, enabling the model to naturally compress long texts into variable-length, controllable Z-tokens before downstream tasks.
+Extensive experiments on multiple tasks demonstrate that the method significantly reduces the latency and memory cost of downstream long-context inference while maintaining good task performance.
+These results show that allowing the LLM to infer its own compact latent language provides a promising direction for efficient long-context modeling.
+Future work could consider developing a global coordination mechanism across windows and a task-aware compression strategy to better preserve the structure required for specific downstream objectives.